Frequently asked questions

-If you believe your card has been lost or stolen, or that your Personal Identification Number (PIN) has been discovered by someone else, or that someone has conducted or may conduct an automated banking transaction without your permission, contact us immediately by sending us a Secure Message or calling us at 800-ETRADE-1 (800-387-2331).
+If you believe your card has been lost or stolen, or that your Personal Identification Number (PIN) has been discovered by someone else, or that someone has conducted or may conduct an automated banking transaction without your permission, contact us immediately by calling us at 800-387-2331.

-What are the benefits to my E*TRADE Mastercard® debit card?
+What are the benefits to my debit card?

 For full details on your benefits click here: Mastercard® Guide to Benefits

-An E*TRADE Line of Credit is a revolving, non-purpose line of credit offered by E*TRADE Savings Bank and secured by the eligible collateral you hold at E*TRADE Securities.2
+A Line of Credit is a revolving, non-purpose line of credit offered by Morgan Stanley Private Bank and secured by the eligible collateral you hold at E*TRADE.2

-How can I apply for an E*TRADE Line of Credit?
+How can I apply for a Line of Credit?

-How is an E*TRADE Line of Credit different from margin borrowing?
+How is a Line of Credit different from margin borrowing?

-An E*TRADE Line of Credit is different in two ways: (1) the way in which the funds are used, and (2) the interest rates on the line of credit.
+A Line of Credit is different in two ways: (1) the way in which the funds are used, and (2) the interest rates on the Line of Credit.

 - How the funds are used:

-- For an E*TRADE Line of Credit, funds can be used for any lawful purpose, except for the purchasing, carrying, or trading of securities or repayment of a margin loan.
+- For a Line of Credit, funds can be used for any lawful purpose, except for the purchasing, carrying, or trading of margin stock or repayment of a margin loan.

-- Margin can be used for any lawful purpose, including the purchasing, carrying, or trading of securities.
+- Margin can be used for any lawful purpose, including the purchasing, carrying, or trading of margin stock.

 - Interest rates:

-What account types are eligible to be pledged as collateral for an E*TRADE Line of Credit?
+What account types are eligible to be pledged as collateral for a Line of Credit?

-Non-retirement accounts including individual, joint, and revocable trusts with no more than two trustees, inclusive of managed portfolios, may be pledged as collateral.
+Non-retirement and non-stock plan accounts including individual, joint, and revocable trusts with no more than two trustees may be pledged as collateral.

-What types of securities are eligible to be pledged as collateral for an E*TRADE Line of Credit?
+What types of securities are eligible to be pledged as collateral for a Line of Credit?

 Most securities, ETFs, mutual funds, and bonds are eligible to be pledged as collateral.
 Please note that certain risk factors like security concentration or level of liquidity (i.e. low average daily volume) may impact the eligible collateral value of certain securities.
-Use of an E*TRADE Personalized Investments account presents certain additional risks including potential disruption of the management of the account and the potential termination of the investment advisory services.
-If you are unsure of the borrowing value of a particular security, call 800-ETRADE-1 (800-387-2331) for more information.
-E*TRADE Savings Bank reserves the right to change eligibility requirements.
+Use of an Managed Portfolios account presents certain additional risks including potential disruption of the management of the account and the potential termination of the investment advisory services.
+If you are unsure of the borrowing value of a particular security, call 800-387-2331 for more information.
+Morgan Stanley Private Bank reserves the right to change eligibility requirements.

-Are there restrictions on my account(s) once pledged as collateral for an E*TRADE Line of Credit?
+Are there restrictions on my account(s) once pledged as collateral for a Line of Credit?

 Yes, there are restrictions on accounts pledged as collateral:

 - No margin borrowing.
-Funds cannot be used for purchase, carrying, trading of securities, or repayment of a margin loan.
+Funds cannot be used for purchase, carrying, trading of margin stock, or repayment of a margin loan.

 - No margin and options trading.
-Upon being approved for an E*TRADE Line of Credit, the collateral account(s) will have margin and options trading capabilities removed (if applicable).
+Upon being approved for a Line of Credit, the collateral account(s) will have margin and options trading capabilities removed (if applicable).
 Pledged accounts will also be prohibited from enrolling in margin and/or options trading.